 - carrying out relationship management, liaising with clients such as investment managers, financial directors and external stakeholders

 - working with mergers and acquisitions.

 - Starting salaries for graduates generally fall between £25,000 and £35,000.
 The average salary is £32,000.
-Salaries vary according to location, and are usually higher in the London area.
+Salaries vary according to location, and are usually higher in London.

 - Newly qualified actuaries in insurance companies can earn between £40,000 and £55,000.
 Increments are usually paid for examination success.

 - At a senior level, or with 10 to 15 years' experience, salaries are typically more than £60,000.
 There is a wide range of salaries for experienced actuaries, but high financial rewards and excellent benefits packages are common.